 Your skin is the largest organ of the human body, and it is both alive and active.
 Your skin is beneficial for many reasons because it helps to block chemicals, microbes, and UV rays from entering the body and damaging your internal tissues.
 There are also many nerves in the skin that give you your tactile sense and lets you know what is taking place in the world around you.

 Catnip Helps With Anxiety

 The sedative properties found in catnip essential oil make it an ideal choice for individuals who have anxiety, tension, and insomnia because it relaxes the mind and the body.
-Insomnia may be brought on by many different reasons including stress, side effects from medications, depression, chronic illness, internal imbalances, too much stimulation, food allergies, and too much use of drugs and alcohol.
-Insomnia is defined as an inability to fall or to stay asleep so that you get the restful and restorative sleep that you need, and it must occur at least twice a week and last for three weeks.
+Insomnia may be brought on by many different reasons, including stress, side effects from medications, depression, chronic illness, internal imbalances, too much stimulation, food allergies, and too much use of drugs and alcohol.
+Insomnia is defined as an inability to fall or to stay asleep so that you get the restful and restorative sleep that you need, and it occurs at least twice a week and lasts for three weeks.

 Everybody experiences being anxious, but the effect that it has on the body may differ from one person to another.
 Anxiety is a psychological state, and there may be many contributing factors that include behavioral, cognitive, emotional, and somatic elements.
-It is estimated that almost 20 million Americans from 18 to 54 years old suffer from some type of anxiety.
+It is estimated that almost 20 million Americans, ages 18 to 54 years old, experience some type of anxiety.
 As a result of all that anxiety, it has become necessary to look for ways to deal with the problem effectively.

 Catnip Helps With Stomach Disorders

 It is vital to keep your stomach in good health, and catnip, being a stomachic, is an ideal choice.
 When you use catnip, it can help to treat ulcers and other stomach disorders by keeping the flow of gastric juices and bile occurring.
 Too much acidity in the stomach can destroy its lining, and a stomach ulcer may occur.